callum-hart/ysu/README.md

 Tests.

-Only include history and logger in development bundles.
+Only include devTools and logger in development bundles.

-Add spinner/loading bar to history to indicate when sequence is running. **Status:** DONE
+Add spinner/loading bar to devTools to indicate when sequence is running. **Status:** DONE

-Show errors in history (i.e anything that passes through `logError`). **Status:** DONE
+Show errors in devTools (i.e anything that passes through `logError`). **Status:** DONE

-Visual cue in history when sequence has been programmatically suspended. **Status:** DONE
+Visual cue in devTools when sequence has been programmatically suspended. **Status:** DONE

-Ability to suspend/restart sequence from history. **Status:** suspend DONE, restart wasn't very useful
+Ability to suspend/restart sequence from devTools. **Status:** suspend DONE, restart wasn't very useful

-Rename history to devTools
+Rename history to devTools **Status:** DONE

-Use same colours in logger as used in history.
+Use same colours in logger as used in devTools.
 DONE

 Expose back/forward functions for UIs with undo/redo: